 Do I have to buy the exact item?

 A lot of my friends thought they had to buy the exact item from affiliate links, but that isn’t the case!
 Say you click on my link and you see the top is sold out in your size.
-While you’re there you start browsing the new arrivals and you see another top you like.
-If you buy that top or anything else after that click, the blogger will still make get a commission from the sale.
+While you’re there, you start browsing the new arrivals and you see another top you like.
+If you buy that top or anything else after that click, the blogger will still earn a commission for that sale.
 So no, it doesn’t have to be the same item!

-Why do bloggers use LIKEtoKNOW.it and not just tell me where things are from?
+Why do bloggers use LTK and not just tell me where things are from?

-I can’t speak for all bloggers out there, but obviously, affiliate links help support their time making free content.
-Many bloggers prefer to use the LIKEtoKNOW.it app because it gives the user a direct way to find that they’re looking for, instead of answering multiple DM’s or comments about where something is from.
+I can’t speak for all bloggers out there, but obviously, affiliate sales help support their time making free content.
+Many bloggers prefer to use the LTK app because it gives the user a direct way to find what they’re looking for, instead of answering multiple DM’s or comments about where something is from.
 Plus, it allows the entire photo to be linked in one swipe up, versus having to share multiple stories like – swipe up here for shoes, swipe up here for the top, etc.

-Using affiliate links also allows the blogger to see what their audience is interested in, so they can continue creating content that resonates with their audience.
+Using affiliate links also allows the blogger to see what their audience is interested in and what products to promote more frequently, so they can continue creating content that resonates with their audience.
+Most bloggers, myself included, started with affiliate income as a revenue stream for my business.
+What’s a nice about LTK is that it’s a great form of passive income.

 Does it cost me to shop through a blogger’s link?